CO: COMMANDER JEREMY RIFAS

 In August 2009, Commander Rifas reported to the United States Naval War College as a student in the College of Naval Warfare where he earned a Master’s Degree in National Security and Strategic Studies as well as full Joint Professional Military Education.

 In August 2010, he reported to the United States Special Operations Command, Tampa, Florida, where he served as the Chief of Current Operations for Europe and NATO Special Operations and assistant to the Chief of Current Operations for Africa.
-Commander Rifas reported to the “Black Eagles” of VAW-113 as its Executive Officer in June 2013, flying missions during work-ups and in support of the RIMPAC 2014 deployment.” to “where he has flown missions in support of the Carrier Strike Group NINE and Carrier Air Wing TWO Fleet Readiness Training Plan and 2014 Rim Of The Pacific (RIMPAC) Deployment aboard USS RONALD REAGAN (CVN 76).
+Commander Rifas reported to the "Black Eagles" of VAW-113 as its Executive Officer in June 2013, where he has flown missions in support of the Carrier Strike Group NINE and Carrier Air Wing TWO Fleet Readiness Training Plan and 2014 Rim Of The Pacific (RIMPAC) Deployment aboard USS RONALD REAGAN (CVN 76).

 His awards include the Defense Meritorious Service Medal, Air Medal (4 strike/flight), Joint Commendation Medal, Navy and Marine Corps Commendation Medal, Joint Achievement Medal, Navy Achievement Medal (3 awards), and various other campaign and unit awards.
 He has nearly 3,000 flight hours and 600 carrier arrested landings.
 Commander Rifas has deployed in support of Operations SOUTHERN WATCH, NOBLE EAGLE, ENDURING FREEDOM, and IRAQI FREEDOM.